fxpgr/cryptojp/README.md

-# CryptoCoinTradeClient
+# cryptojp == Python client for cryptocoin exchanges

 ## Description

-- CryptoCoinTradeClient is a python client for crypto coin trade.
+- cryptojp is a python client for crypto coin trade.

 ## HOW TO install